-God gives sex for a married man and woman to enjoy, to multiply the human race, and to point to the ultimate love and intimacy he provides us in a relationship with him.
+God gives sex for a married man and woman to enjoy, to multiply the human race, and to point to the love he provides in a relationship with him.

-We don’t understand God’s design for sex, so we miss out on the gift that it is and experience brokenness from using it in harmful ways.
+We don’t understand that sex is God’s gift to us, so we experience brokenness from using it in harmful ways.

-Understand God’s design for sex and trust his power to experience it as he designed it.
+Understand God’s design for sex and trust his power to experience it as he designed.

-- What I want the group to know and understand: Sex is an amazing gift that God wants to give us in the right setting.
+- KNOW: Sex is a gift that God wants to give us in the right setting.

-- What I want the group to experience: Gratitude to God for the gift of sex and hopefulness about experiencing it as he intends.
+- EXPERIENCE: Gratitude to God for the gift of sex and hopefulness about experiencing it as he intends.

-- How I want the group to respond: By trusting in God’s power to experience his gift of sex in a way that lines up with his design.
+- DO: Trust in God’s power to experience sex in a way that lines up with his will.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leaders like you, so if you have an idea that isn’t in there, click below to share it with the community!